 Capital Power is committed to responsible corporate governance.
 We believe that effective governance is a major contributor to long-term performance and investor confidence.
-We have established and well-respected governance practices and a Board with the skills and experience necessary to ensure these practices are followed.
+Our governance practices promote accountability and transparency, and support good decision making in the interest of all of our stakeholders.
+The effectiveness of Capital Power’s corporate governance starts with our Board of Directors and we have a Board with the skills and experience necessary to ensure these practices are followed.

 Board Roles and Responsibilities